Need a swift kick of motivation? Give this list of swimming quotes a look the next time you feel your motivation sagging in the pool. Let’s do this.

 2. “The greatest pleasure in life is doing what people say you cannot do.”

 The reality is an overwhelming majority of people have no idea what they are talking about.
 You will be told numerous times over the course of your swimming career that you can’t do something.
 That you aren’t talented enough.
-That your goal is ridiculous.
+That your goals in the water are.

 Use their nay-saying and doubt as fuel for some epic swimming.